-In accordance with Emergency Rule 6AER21-02 COVID-19 Hope Scholarship Transfer Procedures adopted by the State Board of Education, parents are provided with a mechanism to transfer a child to a private school, request another public school in the district, or receive a transportation scholarship to another district under a Hope Scholarship when a student is subjected to harassment relating to, or as a result of, a school district's COVID-19 health protocols.
+In accordance with the State Board of Education adopted Emergency Rule 6AER21-02 COVID-19 Hope Scholarship Transfer Procedures.
+This Emergency Rule provides parents with a mechanism to transfer a child to a private school, request another public school in the district, or receive a transportation scholarship to another district under a Hope Scholarship when a student is subjected to harassment relating to, or as a result of, a school district's COVID-19 health protocols.